Jackie Lentz's fundraising page

-We are raising money to help the fight against Brain Tumors.
-The researchers are making progress with many new drugs and treatments but we need more options and we need them faster.
+We are raising money to help further this fight.
+Researchers are making progress with many new drugs and treatments but we need more options and we need them faster.
 We are going to do everything we can do to help push towards a cure, faster.
 Please join us! -Jackie

 Steps to make a donation: